PREVIEW: Leyton Orient v Luton Town

 However, Johnny Mullins and Craig Mackail-Smith are both fit and available, as is Glen Rea after coming off the bench against Crewe last weekend.

-For Orient Liam Kelly is expected to be missing with a muscular injury that forced him off during their game with Portsmouth.
+For Orient Liam Kelly is expected to be missing with a muscular injury after he came off during their game with Portsmouth.

 Robbie Weir is still serving his three-match ban and Nigel Atangana and Harry Cornick are both injured.